tuist/tuist/README.md

                       ])
 ```

-Although we encourage defining the manifests in Swift, Tuist also supports JSON and Yaml formats.

 ### Interacting with your projects 🙇‍♀️

 Tuist leverages project generation to provide a **simple and convenient set of commands, standard across all the projects**.
 The commands infer most of the necessary information from your projects, requiring you to pass only the arguments that are strictly necessary.